aisingapore/PeekingDuck/docs/use_cases/object_counting.md

 <img src="../../images/readme/object_counting.gif" width="100%">

 Counting is done by looking at the count of objects detected by the object detection models.
-As an example, we can count the number of people that appear in a video, as per our example above.
+As an example, we can count the number of people that appear in a video, as per our gif above.
 This is explained in a [subsequent section](#how-it-works).

 ## Demo